arangodb/docs-hugo/site/content/3.12/components/tools/arangodb-starter/architecture.md

 The ArangoDB Starter is a program used to create ArangoDB database deployments on bare-metal (or virtual machines) with ease.
-It enables you to create everything from a simple Single server instance to a full blown Cluster with Datacenter-to-Datacenter Replication in under 5 minutes.
+It enables you to create everything from a simple Single server instance to a full blown Cluster in under 5 minutes.

 The Starter is intended to be used in environments where there is no higher level orchestration system (e.g. Kubernetes) available.